anbarasupharma/IAIP/README.md

 ### 2. Pharmacy Tic-Tac-Toe (`Task_1-TicTacToe/`)
 A medical twist on the classic game of Tic-Tac-Toe.
 *   Developed as a single-page web application using HTML, CSS, and JavaScript.
-*   Replaces the traditional X and O with a unique "Tablet vs Capsule" theme[cite: 2].
+*   Replaces the traditional X and O with a unique "Tablet vs Capsule" theme.
 *   Features an active game history tracker, win counters, and dynamic turn indicators.

 ### 3. ShieldPharma Finance System (`Task_2-Online Banking System (GUI)/`)